 - should provide an electronic means for the physician to track the application;

-- should provide an electronic copy of the fee schedule to the provider upon being successfully credentialed.
+- should provide an electronic copy of the fee schedule to the physician upon being successfully credentialed.

 (2007) (September 15, 2022 BC)